Private Project

 Director Statement

-“King Street” is about self-knowledge (or lack thereof).
-After an improbable convergence of two lives, a young unhoused person sees her own troubled ethos reflected in the actions of her ostensibly stable host.
+“King Street” is ultimately about self awareness (or lack thereof).
+Through an improbable convergence of two lives, a young person with a problematic history of substance use begins to recognize some of her own troubled ethos in the actions and utterances of her ostensibly stable host.

-The script was inspired by an incident in which I was driving away from Seattle's King Street station and suddenly heard someone pounding on the back of my pickup cab.
-We were both pretty shaken, and probably for this reason, our brief conversation had an unforgettable energy.
+The script was inspired by an incident in which I was driving away from Seattle's King Street railway station and suddenly heard someone pounding on the back of my pickup cab.
+We were both pretty shaken, and perhaps because this event was so utterly unforeseen, our brief ensuing conversation had an unforgettable energy.
 So the “King Street” script began as a thought experiment: What if an episode like this lasted hours, rather than minutes?
 Would shock give way to empathy or insight, or would aversion and repression hold sway?

-I had the good fortune to pursue this project with a bright and curious bunch of collaborators, and to our minds, the older character Jason (adeptly portrayed by Bruce Christopherson) has his own compelling issues.
-But as we dug into principle photography it was Sam, the unwitting stowaway (played superbly by Tasha Newell) who captured our attention, and in a feature-length version of this same story, Sam would probably reappear.
+I had the good fortune to pursue this project with a bright and curious bunch of collaborators, and to our minds, the older character Jason (Bruce Christopherson) has his own compelling issues.
+But as we dug into principle photography it was Sam, the unwitting stowaway (Tasha Newell) who captured our attention, and in a feature-length version of this same story, Sam would probably reappear.

-But the beauty of a short-form movie resides in its expressive economy, with meaning dripping through the layers of sound, image, and text, and we think "King Street" taps this potential.
+That said, the beauty of the short-form format resides in its expressive economy, with meaning dripping through the layers of sound, image, and text.
+We think "King Street" taps this potential, and we're excited to share it.